Overview

 Common issues

-There are a few common issues that developers or end-users may encounter when using@turnkey/react-wallet-kit
+There are a few common issues that developers or end-users may encounter when using@turnkey/react-wallet-kit.
+Here are some of them along with potential solutions:

 1. Turnkey SDK failed to initialize